diliphebballi/udacity/Data Scientist Nanodegree/Write A Data Science Blog Post Project/README.md

 * **neighbourhoods.csv**: Neighbourhood list for geo filter.
 Sourced from city or open source GIS files.
 * **neighbourhoods.geojson**: GeoJSON file of neighbourhoods of the city.

+To map the neighbourhood in the dataset to the real neighbourhood I have created the file **quartieri.txt** which contains the real neighbourhood of Milan.

 ## Running the code

 The code is provided in the Jupyter Notebook _neighborhood_analysis_backup.ipynb_